davidMicu/davidMicu/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on
-- 🌱 I’m currently learning IT Sciences
+- 🌱 I’m currently learning Cybersecurity
-- 👯 I’m looking to collaborate on
+- 👯 I’m looking to collaborate on IT Sciences
 - 🤔 I’m looking for help to get a intership in medical cybersecurity
-- 💬 Ask me about cybersecurity
+- 💬 Ask me about cybersecurity Sciences, Sports and Medical Sciences .
 - 📫 How to reach me: mail : david.micud@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...

 -->